-Indigenous peoples and local communities are the primary stewards of many of the world's most biodiverse territories.
+Indigenous Peoples and local communities are among the primary stewards of many of the world's most biodiverse territories.
 Their relationships with land, water, and living systems — grounded in cultural, ecological, and spiritual knowledge — are the foundation of biocultural conservation.

 Conceptual Framework